-Our audit work in this area is in progress.
-To date, we have not identified any issue in respect of this risk.
-Subject to the conclusion of the remaining audit work in this area and the satisfactory completion of outstanding work set out on page 3, there are currently no matters to draw to the attention of the Audit Committee in respect of the identified risk.
+Our audit work is complete and we have not identified any issues in respect of this risk.
+There are no material issues arising to draw to the attention of the audit committee in respect of the identified risk.

 2. Financial Statements - Significant risks